free pastor steven

-Ask governors to urge ICE to free immigrants and asylum seekers:
+Call on governors to urge ICE to free immigrants and asylum-seekers in their state!

 The U.S. government is responsible for the health and safety of people in its custody.
-It must immediately release families, together, and individuals in detention. and mitigate the risk of contracting COVID-19, illness, and death for them as well as facility staff.
-Many detained immigrants and asylum-seekers have long-standing family, faith, and other communities in the U.S. who could safely house them if they were released.
+It must take all steps to protect them from COVID-19 and immediately release all individuals and families together.
+Many immigrants and asylum-seekers in detention have long-standing family, faith, and other communities in the U.S. who could safely house them if they were released.